libetl/soundtransform/README.md

 Throws:
 `SoundTransformException` - the json content is invalid, the json format is not correct, or some sound files are missing

-####   withAudioInputStream
+####   FluentClientReady.withAudioInputStream (just after start)

 ```java
 public FluentClientWithInputStream withAudioInputStream (InputStream ais)
 ```

-*Description copied from interface: `FluentClientReady`*

 Tells the client to work first with an InputStream.
 It will not be read yet The passed inputStream must own a format metadata object.
-Therefore it must be an AudioInputStream.
+Therefore it must be an AudioInputStream

-*Specified by:*
-`withAudioInputStream` in interface `FluentClientReady`

 Parameters:
 `ais` - the input stream